redlibrarian/python_tickets/README.md

 Ticket (able to be passed around between different agents) Agent

-Should serialize to JSON, possibly send email notifications.:
+Should serialize to JSON or sqlite, possibly send email notifications.: